GuihJF/GuilhermeF/README.md

 😄 Pronouns: He/Him

-⚡ Fun fact: I can spend hours organizing spreadsheets — and genuinely enjoy every minute of it!
+⚡ Fun fact: I can spend hours organizing spreadsheets, and genuinely enjoy every minute of it!